CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 As observed, some of these digits are quite ambiguous, even for humans.
 With machine learning, the objective is to construct a model that can recognize these digits automatically.
 Ideally, this should be done with high accuracy and without human supervision.

-Typical of many ML applications, the first step is to use part of the dataset to train the ML model.
+Typical of many machine learning applications, the first step is to construct and train the ML model, using part of the database.
 The training process allows the model to **learn** the patterns/features of these images.
 This first part of the dataset is often called the *training dataset*.
 Next, using what it has learnt in the training process, the model attempts to **predict** the digits in the remaining images of the dataset, also called the *validation dataset*.

 Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab.